Prospect Theory Based Individual Irrationality Modelling and Behavior Inducement in Pandemic Control: Analysis of the Steady State and the Influence of Irrationality for the 2-Behavior Model

-\item On the contrary, if $\bar{i}^P\ge\frac{1}{\bar{k}\beta_1 e}$, we have $\bar{i}^P\le \underline{i}^P,\bar{x}_1^P\le \underline{x}_1^P$, that is, compared to individuals with low rationality, more individuals with high rationality would choose the conservative behavior.
-The proportion of individuals with high rationality getting infected would be lower than that of those with low rationality. \end{itemize}
+\item On the contrary, if $\bar{i}^P\ge\frac{1}{\bar{k}\beta_1 e}$, we have $\bar{i}^P\le \underline{i}^P,\bar{x}_1^P\le \underline{x}_1^P$, that is, compared to individuals with high irrationality, more individuals with low irrationality would choose the conservative behavior.
+The proportion of individuals with low irrationality getting infected would be lower than that of those with high irrationality. \end{itemize}

 \end{itemize} \end{theorem}